 Submissions originally designated as not for publication cannot be converted at the end to publication in the ICWSM conference proceedings, because that would provide a mechanism enabling simultaneous consideration of the same paper for publication in two venues.
 Researchers who do wish to publish their papers in the ICWSM proceedings should submit to the regular track.
 All submitted papers, whether targeted for publication or not, will be judged according to the same acceptance criteria.

 ICWSM-2023 will not accept any paper that, at the time of submission, is under review for or has already been published or accepted for publication in a journal or conference.
 This restriction does not apply to submissions for non-archival workshops.

 While we will not accept previously published papers, papers submitted as social sciences and sociophysics (not for publication) may be under review concurrently at a journal.

 If duplicate submissions are identified during the review process then:

 Authors will be contacted about how to register for the conference.
-General registration for this year’s virtual conference will open soon.
+General registration for this year’s conference will open soon.
 Stay tuned!